A tired dog is a happy dog!

 Should I use a dog walking service?

 There are several types of dog walking service; the most common ones are on-leash walks and group outings for an off-leash romp with other canine friends.
 Some will also offer dog training services while they take your dog for a walk.

 To put your mind at ease, we have outlined the pros and cons of using a dog walking service and questions you must ask before handing over the leash.

 Pros of Using a Dog Walking Service

-- It is less expensive than a doggy day care.
-For standard dog walking service, dog walkers are normally paid by the hour, half day or a full day, so you can decide how long you will require the service.
-It is a common practice to ask for a better rate when you commit yourself to a longer contract.
+- It is less expensive than a doggy daycare.
+For standard dog walking service, dog walkers are usually paid by the hour, half-day, or a full day, so you can decide how long you will require the service.
+It is common to ask for a better rate when you commit yourself to a longer contract.

 - Private or semi-private walks offer a more comfortable pace for your dog, especially for puppies and senior dogs.